westonkl/InterviewPrep/README.md

 <img align="right" width="50" height="50" src="https://git-scm.com/images/logos/downloads/Git-Icon-1788C.png">

 > Git is an additive version control system used to aid cooperation on projects.
 It is usually used in conjunction with [Github](https://github.com/).
 Git and Github are almost ubiquitiously used by tech companies and is extremely useful to learn.
-Github is a great place to host your portfolio and demonstrate your knowledge through commits.
+Github is a great place to host your portfolio and demonstrate your knowledge.

  <img align="right" height="230" src="https://tutorialslink.com/Article_img/Blog_image/a0f60344-2db5-4f1c-bde7-2abd7fe8b96c.png">